Leak may refer to any of the following:

-A term used to describe a software issue that causes the computer or hardware device to lose resources that are no longer in use.
+1. A term used to describe a software issue that causes the computer or hardware device to lose resources that are no longer in use.
 A leak may be caused when a program does not close properly or by a bug.
-Commonly, the term leak is used to describe a memory leak, which is a software program that does not release memory resources, or retains information no longer being used.
+Commonly, the term leak describes a memory leak, which is a software program that does not release memory resources, or retains information no longer being used.

 How to tell if your computer has a memory leak

-When a leak occurs, you will notice a drop in the performance of your computer or hardware device.
+When a leak occurs, you see a drop in your computer's performance or hardware device.
 For example, with a memory leak, the program may continue to consume the memory until it is exhausted or causes a crash.
 Microsoft Windows users can identify memory leaks by opening the Windows Task Manager; if a program's "mem usage" never stops increasing, it's likely that the program is exhibiting a memory leak.